 The ex-mine value refers to the value of the mineral once it is mined and brought to the surface.
 In some cases the costs associated with the processing or treatment may be allowable deductions.

 However, the costs associated with exploration, development and mining of the ore body and the rehabilitation of the site are not allowable deductions.

 The base rate applicable for ad valorem minerals is 4% of ‘ex-mine’ value.
 Ad valorem royalty is applied to high value to volume minerals.

 Where royalty is collected on minerals not owned by the Crown legislation requires that 7/8th or 87.5% of the royalty collected is paid to the private mineral owner.

 An online function for entering monthly returns for coal and petroleum and quarterly returns for mineral (non-coal) will be progressively rolled out to clients shortly.

-Guidelines for this service will be available for download soon.
+Guidelines for this service are available for download from section below: